kubernetes/website/content/en/docs/concepts/services-networking/dual-stack.md

 ## Egress Traffic

-The use of publicly routable and non-publicly routable IPv6 address blocks is accecptable provided the underlaying CNI provider is able to implement the transport.
+The use of publicly routable and non-publicly routable IPv6 address blocks is acceptable provided the underlying CNI provider is able to implement the transport.
 If you have a Pod that uses non-publicly routable IPv6 and want that Pod to reach off-cluster destinations (eg. the public Internet), you must set up IP masquerading for the egress traffic and any replies.
 The [ip-masq-agent](https://github.com/kubernetes-incubator/ip-masq-agent) is dual-stack aware, so you can use ip-masq-agent for IP masquerading on dual-stack clusters.

 ## Known Issues

-   * IPv6 network block assignment is using the default IPv4 cidr block size (/24)
+   * IPv6 network block assignment is using the default IPv4 CIDR block size (/24)
    * Kubenet forces IPv4,IPv6 positional reporting of IPs (--cluster-cidr)
    * Dual-stack will not function if `EndpointSlice` enhancement is enabled.